jwarz/data-scientists-tools/case_study_exploratory_data_analysis_in_r/readme.md

     ## 2 year        -0.00624  0.000928     -6.72 0.000000137
     ## 3 (Intercept) -3.27     1.96         -1.67 0.105
     ## 4 year         0.00187  0.000989      1.89 0.0677

+Awesome!
+We can easily compare the two models now.

+## Nesting for multiple models

+Theory.
+Coming soon …

 ## Nesting a data frame